TREEcg/specification/specs/0-introduction.md

 ### Generating a shape template from SHACL ### {#shacl-to-shape-template}

-On a `tree:Collection`, a SHACL shape MAY be provided with the `tree:shape` property.
+On a <code>tree:Collection</code>, a SHACL shape MAY be provided with the <code>tree:shape</code> property.
 In that case, the SHACL shape MUST be processed towards a Shape Template as follows:

- 1. Checks if the shape is deactivated (`:S sh:deactivated true`), if it is, don’t continue
+ 1. Checks if the shape is deactivated (<code>:S sh:deactivated true</code>), if it is, don’t continue
- 2. Check if the shape is closed (`:S sh:closed true`), set the closed boolean to true.
+ 2. Check if the shape is closed (<code>:S sh:closed true</code>), set the closed boolean to true.
- 3. All `sh:property` elements with an `sh:node` link are added to the shape’s NodeLinks array
+ 3. All <code>sh:property</code> elements with an <code>sh:node</code> link are added to the shape’s NodeLinks array
- 4. Add all properties with `sh:minCount` > 0 to the Required Paths array, and all others to the optional paths.
+ 4. Add all properties with <code>sh:minCount</code> > 0 to the Required Paths array, and all others to the optional paths.
- 5. Processes the [conditionals](https://www.w3.org/TR/shacl/#core-components-logical) `sh:xone`, `sh:or` and `sh:and` (but doesn’t process `sh:not`):
+ 5. Processes the [conditionals](https://www.w3.org/TR/shacl/#core-components-logical) <code>sh:xone</code>, <code>sh:or</code> and <code>sh:and</code> (but doesn’t process <code>sh:not</code>):
-    - `sh:and`: all properties on that shape template MUST be merged with the current shape template
+    - <code>sh:and</code>: all properties on that shape template MUST be merged with the current shape template
-    - `sh:xone` and `sh:or`: in both cases, at least one item must match at least one quad for all required paths.
+    - <code>sh:xone</code> and <code>sh:or</code>: in both cases, at least one item must match at least one quad for all required paths.
 If not, it will do an HTTP request to the current namednode.

 Note: The way we process SHACL shapes into Shape Template is important to understand in order to know when an HTTP request will be triggered when designing SHACL shapes.
-A cardinality constraint not being exactly matched or a `sh:pattern` not being respected will not trigger an HTTP request, and instead just add the invalid quads to the Member.
-This is a design choice: we only define triggers for HTTP request from the SHACL shape to come to a complete set of quads describing the member the data publisher pointed at using `tree:member`.
+A cardinality constraint not being exactly matched or a <code>sh:pattern</code> not being respected will not trigger an HTTP request, and instead just add the invalid quads to the Member.
+This is a design choice: we only define triggers for HTTP request from the SHACL shape to come to a complete set of quads describing the member the data publisher pointed at using <code>tree:member</code>.